escobard/share/README.md

-# Share - An Ethereum automated charitable contributions product
+# Share - An Ethereum automated donations product

 This product automates peer-to-charity donations, facilitated by the ethereum protocol.

-In addition:

-1) 4% of every donation is placed in a lottery.
-    - awarded to 5 random donors at the end of every month.
-    - lottery fulfillment to be automated for v2.0.
-2) 1% of every donation is returned to the product ownner.
+In addition, 4% of every donation is placed in a lottery and 1% of every donation is returned to the product owner.

 Production version available here: https://share-ui.herokuapp.com/